 The short answer?
 It depends.
 While we never want pass on material that represents the student experience on campus, the reality is that yearbooks are the most donated items to the University Archives.
 Our goal is to collect the broadest scope possible and in order to do so we must focus our attention to other types of material.
 However, if your yearbook contains something unique (perhaps inscription from a notable alumni or it details an untold event) please do reach out to us about retaining the copy.

 The University Archives documents the intellectual, cultural, and organizational history of the university since its founding in 1869.
-Through official and non-official administrative and departmental records, faculty and alumni papers, records of alumni and student organizations, and university publications, this archives seeks to preserve the evolution of the institution, from the Tehuacana, Waxahachie, and Woodlawn campuses to the present Skyline campus.
+Through official and non-official administrative and departmental records, records of alumni and student organizations, university publications, and faculty and alumni papers, this archives seeks to preserve the evolution of the institution, from the Tehuacana, Waxahachie, and Woodlawn campuses to the present Skyline campus.

 The University Archives has extensive records relating to the presidential tenures of Everett, Laurie, and Calgaard.
 The archives permanently retains Board of Trustee meeting minutes; Courses of Study Bulletins; student publications such as the Mirage yearbook and the Trinitonian newspaper; and university publications such as On Trinity Hill, news and the Trinity Magazine.
 There is also a sizable amount of photo prints, negatives, and images from the university’s communications office.

 The University Archives actively seeks material related to student life and campus culture that goes beyond the Trinitonian and the Mirage.
 The archives is interested in student organizations material, both official and unofficial; underground or alternative newspapers and zines; photos and audiovisual material of campus events; and non-traditional/atypical ephemera and memorabilia.